eniyavanthangabharathi-a11y/control-system-projects/mass_spring_damper_control/README.md

 ## 📌 Problem

-The mass-spring-damper system exhibits oscillatory behavior and is sensitive to disturbances.
+The mass-spring-damper system is a second-order dynamic system that exhibits oscillatory behavior and sensitivity to disturbances.

+The objective of this project is to:
+- Analyze system dynamics
+- Improve stability
+- Reduce overshoot
+- Achieve faster settling
+- Handle disturbances effectively

-The objective is to improve stability, reduce overshoot, and achieve faster settling using control strategies.
+using multiple control strategies.

 ---

 ## 🧠 System Overview

+The system is governed by:

+m x'' + c x' + k x = F(t)

+Where:
+- m → mass
+- c → damping coefficient
+- k → spring constant

-The system is modeled using differential equations and analyzed using multiple control techniques to observe changes in system dynamics.
+The plant is modeled as a transfer function and reused across all control strategies.

+---

+## 🧩 System Architecture

+All simulations use a common plant model:

+model/plant_definition.m

+This file defines:
+- System parameters (m, c, k)
+- Transfer function G(s)

+### 🔁 Modular Design

+Each control method:
+1. Loads the plant model
+2. Designs its own controller
+3. Simulates system response

+Example:
+in matlab
+run('../model/plant_definition.m');
 ---

 ## 📷 Results & Analysis